-To date, there have been 27 women elected to the Legislative Assembly of Prince Edward Island since its establishment in 1893.
+To date, 32 women have been elected to the Legislative Assembly of Prince Edward Island since its establishment in 1893.

-It was not until 1921 that women on Prince Edward Island had the right to vote, and it would take 30 years before a woman -- Hilda Ramsay of Indian River -- would put her name on the ballot to campaign for a seat in the Legislative Assembly.
-Ramsay was a candidate for the Co-operative Commonwealth Federation (CCF) in the district of 3rd Prince and was defeated by Liberal candidate Frank L. MacNutt.
+It was not until 1921 that women on Prince Edward Island had the right to vote, and it took another 30 years before a woman -- Hilda Ramsay of Indian River -- put her name on the ballot to campaign for a seat in the Legislative Assembly.
+Ramsay was a candidate in the 1951 provincial election for the Co-operative Commonwealth Federation (CCF) in the district of 3rd Prince and was defeated by Liberal candidate Frank L. MacNutt.

-Liberal Jean Canfield, in 1970, was that woman, elected the Member of the Legislative Assembly (MLA) for the district of 1st Queens in the May 11, 1970, general election.
-She originally stood for office in the 1966 provincial election in 1st Queens but failed in her election big, losing to incumbent Frank Myers.
+Liberal Jean Canfield, in 1970, became the first woman, elected to the Legislative Assembly of Prince Edward Island, elected as the Member for the district of 1st Queens in the May 11, 1970, general election.
+She had originally stood for office in the 1966 provincial election in 1st Queens, but failed in her election bid, losing to incumbent Frank Myers.

-She would again make history in 1972 by becoming Prince Edward Island’s first female cabinet minister, appointed the role of minister without a portfolio and minister responsible for the PEI Housing Authority, a position she held from Oct.
+She again made history in 1972 by becoming Prince Edward Island’s first woman cabinet minister, appointed the role of minister without a portfolio and Minister Responsible for the PEI Housing Authority, a position she held from Oct.
 10, 1972, to May 2, 1974.

-In that election, Catherine Callbeck, who would later become the first woman to serve as premier of Prince Edward Island and the first woman in Canada elected premier, won the seat for the Liberals in the district of 4th Prince.
-Callbeck would go on to serve as Minister of Health and Minister of Social Services from May 2, 1974, to April 27, 1978.
+In the 1974 provincial election, the Hon.
+Catherine Callbeck, who later became the first woman to serve as Premier of Prince Edward Island and the first woman in Canada elected Premier, won her seat for the Liberals in the dual-riding district of 4th Prince.

-In the years that followed, many women would put their names forward, offering in districts across Prince Edward Island to represent the various political parties.
-Many were unsuccessful in their bid to sit as a MLA while only 25 women would go on to win seats.
+In the years that followed, many women put their names forward for election, offering in districts across Prince Edward Island to represent the various political parties.
+Many were unsuccessful in their bid to sit as a MLA while only another 29 women would go on to win seats.

 Significant Dates for PEI Women and Politics